Everything You Need to Know About Cervical Herniated Disc Injuries

 - Assaults and violence

-Physical examinations help physicians identify the symptoms of a C4/C5 and C5/C6 herniated disc.
-The doctor tests the person’s reflexes, range of motion, balance, and sensory loss, among other things.
-Imagining tests, including CT scans, x-rays, and MRIs, can help diagnose a herniated cervical disc.
+Physical examinations help physicians identify the symptoms of a C4-C5 or C5-C6 herniated disc.
+The doctor tests the person's reflexes, range of motion, balance, and sensory loss, among other things.
+Imagining tests, including CT scans, x-rays, and MRIs, can help diagnose a herniated disc in the neck.
+Depending on the location of the injury and the symptoms, a doctor may develop a treatment plan that includes one or more of the following:- Muscle relaxers

 - Rest